cdklabs/construct-hub/docs/operator-runbook.md

 aws s3 sync s3://construct-hub-dev-constructhubwebappwebsitebucket-49110nn5q2ro s3://construct-hub-dev-constructhubwebappfailoverwebsi-1o2u8fix6ujdi
 ```

+> Its recommended you run these commands from within the AWS network, preferably in the same region as the deployment.

 Once these commands finish, all your data will be backed up into the failover buckets, and you should be ready.
 When storage related disaster strikes, simply activate the failover buckets: